Pass/Fail Policy and Withdrawal Deadlines:

 II.E.3.b Pass-Fail Option.

-A student who is not on scholastic probation may elect a maximum of 12 credits (not including credits on P/F recorded in spring 2020) to be distributed over not more than one course per semester and three courses total, to be recorded as ‘P’ for Pass or ‘F’ for Fail on his or her permanent record.
+A student who is in good academic standing (i.e., not on academic notice, subject to dismissal, or dismissed) may elect a maximum of 12 credits (not including credits on P/F recorded in spring 2020) to be distributed over not more than one course per semester and three courses total, to be recorded as ‘P’ for Pass or ‘F’ for Fail on their permanent record.
 Courses taken Pass-Fail may only be used as electives; they may not be used to satisfy general education, school/college, major or minor requirements.
-Students who are selecting a course for the Pass-Fail option or want to convert a Pass-Fail back to a graded basis must do so by the eleventh week of the semester.
+Students who are selecting a course for the Pass-Fail option or want to convert a Pass-Fail back to a graded basis must do so by the eleventh of the semester.
 Students who convert to a Pass-Fail and then revert the course back to a graded basis cannot again convert the course back to a Pass-Fail.
 Students seeking to put a course on Pass-Fail after the eleventh week of the semester must get approval from the student’s advisor and from the Dean or designee of the school or college in which the student is enrolled.
 Approvals are given only for extenuating circumstances beyond the student’s control; poor academic performance is not an extenuating circumstance.
 For courses taught outside of the fall and spring semesters, these deadlines will be adjusted in a pro-rated fashion by the Registrar.